-Continuation of Students on Probation Status: A student on probation who meets a term 2.0 GPA Undergraduate and/or 3.00 Graduate standard and the 67% earned percentage standard during the probationary term, as defined by the SAP Appeal Committee, shall be permitted to retain enrollment and financial aid eligibility under a continued probation status, until such time as:(a) the student has met the cumulative standards and is therefore reinstated in good academic standing, or (b) the student fails to meet both the cumulative standards and the term standards, and is therefore suspended, or (c) it is determined it is not possible for the student to meet the cumulative standards within the maximum timeframe allowed, and is therefore suspended.
+Continuation of Students on Probation Status:

+A student on probation who meets a term 2.0 GPA Undergraduate and/or 3.00 Graduate standard and the 67% earned percentage standard during the probationary term and has met all other terms set forth by the university for continuation of academic success as defined by the SAP Appeal Committee, may be permitted to retain enrollment and financial aid eligibility under a continued probation status, until such time as: (a) the student has met the cumulative standards and is therefore reinstated in good academic standing, or (b) the student fails to meet both the cumulative standards and the term standards, and is therefore suspended, or (c) it is determined it is not possible for the student to meet the cumulative standards within the maximum timeframe allowed, and is therefore suspended.

+Suspension:

-Suspension: A student on probation failing to meet the minimum cumulative qualitative or quantitative standard of academic progress during his/her next term of enrollment being immediately placed on suspension, unless the student meets Continued Probation standards.
+A student on probation failing to meet the minimum cumulative qualitative or quantitative standard of academic progress during his/her next term of enrollment being immediately placed on suspension, unless the student meets Continued Probation standards.
 A student on suspension will not be allowed to any financial aid funding related to Title IV, including Federal and State, if applicable.